karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 The lessons learned:

 - **Creating JSON Web Token in the backend**: The user credentials (email address as username and password) need to be validated against the user database.
 If credentials are good we create a JSON Web Token.
 I have used the Clojure [buddy](https://github.com/funcool/buddy) library to create the JSON Web Token.
+- **React components**.
+I realized that I can reuse the input msg-field components used in the sign-in page, so I refactored them to namespace simplefrontend.components and use them as react components the same way in the sign-in and login pages.
 - **Storing JSON Web Token in SPA**.
-The JSON Web Token is then passed to the SPA which stores it as TODO.
+The JSON Web Token is then passed to the SPA which stores it to application data as simplefrontend.core/app-state (r/atom) and redirects user to Product groups page.